+A multivitamin is a supplement that helps people fill nutrient gaps in their diets by providing them with extra minerals and vitamins.
 Can you get by just fine on whole foods?
-Sure, a lot of people live a long time without taking any supplements at all.
-But there are reams of data suggesting that risk of illness and quality of life can improve when folks are consuming sufficient quantities of nutrients.
-Bone fractures appear to decrease when people supplement with Vitamin D, for example, and fish oil seems to lower the risk of various inflammatory conditions.
+Sure, but there are reams of data suggesting that the risk of illness and quality of life can improve when people consume sufficient quantities of nutrients.
+Bone fractures appear to decrease when people supplement with vitamin D, for example, and fish oil seems to lower the risk of various inflammatory conditions.
 (1)(2)

 Best Men’s Multivitamin Picks